Find partners

 Replay: Six Fundamentals of Human Needs with Lee Scott

 What really drives people to say yes, lean in, and follow through?
 Lee Scott breaks down one of his go-to leadership frameworks: the six fundamental human needs, and how understanding them can instantly sharpen the way you lead.
 From certainty and variety to significance, connection, growth, and contribution, Lee explores how these needs shape motivation, influence behavior, and reveal what matters most to the people around us.
 He shows leaders how to listen for the clues, adapt their language, and connect change to what already fuels someone internally.
 This episode is a practical deep dive for people-first leaders who want to communicate with more clarity, inspire with more intention, and lead in a way that truly resonates.
 Additional Resources: Attend Unleashing Leaders University!
-Learn more about Unleashing Leaders Follow Unleashing Leaders on LinkedIn Connect with Lee on LinkedIn Follow Unleashing Leaders on Facebook Follow Unleashing Leaders on Instagram Key Takeaways: Motivation starts with understanding underlying human needs.
+Sign up for our newsletter!: https://unleashingleadersuniversity.com/signup Learn more about Unleashing Leaders Follow Unleashing Leaders on LinkedIn Connect with Lee on LinkedIn Follow Unleashing Leaders on Facebook Follow Unleashing Leaders on Instagram Key Takeaways: Motivation starts with understanding underlying human needs.
 People prioritize needs differently in each situation.
 Better leaders tailor language to individual drivers.
 Healthy strategies meet needs without harmful side effects.
 Influence grows when leaders speak others' need language.

 April 8, 202622 min